 What will this course cover?

-You’ll take key modules in strength and conditioning as well as applied psychology and injury prevention.
+You’ll take key modules in strength and conditioning as well as applied psychology, psychology and injury prevention.
 You’ll spend time working on entrepreneurship and enterprise.
 This will help you to develop the skills and knowledge necessary to work effectively as a self-employed professional, or launch your own dance or fitness related business.

 In your third year of this degree, you’ll have the chance to train an individual client in our commercial gym.
 You’ll also have the opportunity to create a dissertation project of your choice - either practical or written.
 The project will focus on the integration of dance and fitness with business, teaching or training.